quill-lang/quill-v1/CONTRIBUTING.md

 # Getting Started

 - You need a nightly Rust compiler toolchain.
 There is no strict minimum supported Rust version (MSRV) since this is a binary project, but some unstable features are required.
+- If you're on Windows targeting MSVC, you need to install the Microsoft Visual C++ toolchain.
 - You also need a Zig compiler, on your `PATH`.
 This is used as Quill's linker.
 Zig 0.6.0 is the earliest potentially-compatible version, but versions before 0.7 have not been tested.
 - You need an LLVM 11 installation, including `llvm-config`.
 LLVM's releases for Windows do not contain this binary, so you'll either need to
     - build LLVM from source yourself